burnsignal/burnsignal/README.md

 Currently, all ether collected from signaling is burned so as to prevent feedback.
 However, future iterations may reallocate collected funds via some fund allocation mechanism.

-Burner Vote operates under the premise that any arbitrary definition of stakeholder groups will necessarily disenfranchise some people.
-Rather than attempting to define stakeholder groups and weight their input against one and other, Burner Vote attempts to create a signaling environment that is permissionless, non-exclusive, collusion resistant, and minimally impacted by plutocracy.
+Burn Signal operates under the premise that any arbitrary definition of stakeholder groups will necessarily disenfranchise some people.
+Rather than attempting to define stakeholder groups and weight their input against one and other, Burn Signal attempts to create a signaling environment that is permissionless, non-exclusive, collusion resistant, and minimally impacted by plutocracy.

 ---

-Specification and issues can currently be found in this repo: https://github.com/BurnerVote/BurnerVoteSpec
+Specification and issues can currently be found in this repo: https://github.com/burnSignal/burnSignal-Spec

 BurnerVote consists of three main parts: